Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No usage guidelines are provided.
-The description does not specify when to use this tool versus alternatives, nor does it mention any prerequisites or contextual conditions for invoking it.
+The description provides no guidance on when to use this tool versus alternatives, nor does it mention any prerequisites or context for invocation.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.